LAKSHYAJAIN16/28bot/README.md

 # AI for Indian Card Games
-AI to beat my grandfather at 28.
+only way to beat my grandfather at card games was to build AI dont judge me